 Our proof of the first direction is very much inspired by Brzozowski's algebraic method 1964 used to convert a finite automaton to a regular expression.
 The close connection can be seen by considering the equivalence classes as the states of the minimal automaton for the regular language.
 However there are some subtle differences.
 Because our equivalence classes (or correspondingly states) arise from the Myhill-Nerode Relation, the most natural choice is to characterise each state with the set of strings starting from the initial state leading up to that state.
 Usually, however, the states are characterised as the strings starting from that state leading to the terminal states.
 The first choice has consequences about how the initial equational system is set up.
-We have the λ -term on our 'initial state', while Brzozowski has it on the terminal states.
+We have the $\lambda$ -term on our 'initial state', while Brzozowski has it on the terminal states.
 This means we also need to reverse the direction of Arden's Lemma.
-We have not found anything in the literature about our way of proving the first direction of the Myhill-Nerode Theorem.
+We have not found anything in the 'pencil-and-paper-reasoning' literature about our way of proving the first direction of the Myhill-Nerode Theorem, but it appears to be folklore.